 TOHA recognizes outstanding use of oral history in junior and senior individual documentaries entered in the state's annual history fair contest, held the first weekend in May, in Austin.
 Texas History Day is sponsored by the Texas State Historical Association, which allows associations like TOHA to present special awards to entries that reflect the particular interests of the organization.

 We appreciate the gifts of time and expertise given by our Texas History Day special award judges.
 To win the TOHA award, students must interview at least three people and demonstrate use of the interview materials in their documentaries.
-The award consists of a certificate.
-First and second-place winners also receive a TOHA medal.
+First-place winners receive a gift card, and first- and second-place winners also receive a TOHA medal and certificate.

 Year after year, the fact that the use of oral history research contributes to the historical quality of documentaries is proven by the number of students who earn the TOHA special award and also advance to the National History Day contest in June by winning first or second place in the regular judging.

-On May 3, 2014, in Austin, TOHA recognized the successful use of oral history research by five students in the creation of historical documentaries highlighting the annual theme, Rights and Responsibilities in History.
-Serving as judges for the TOHA award were Dr. Lynn Burlbaw, Dr. Heather Caldwell, Dr. Peter J. Myers, and Mr. Steven Sielaff.
+On May 2, 2015, in Austin, TOHA recognized the successful use of oral history research by four students in the creation of historical documentaries highlighting the annual theme, Legacy and Leadership in History.
+Serving as judges for the TOHA award were Cynthia Beeman, Jaclyn Jeffrey, and Lois Myers.